IgroMir: 2013

-IgroMir 2013 was held 3–6 October at Crocus Expo.
+IgroMir 2013 was held from 3 to 6 October at Crocus Expo.
 Exhibition space was increased to 50,000 m2, and Gaijin Entertainment's booth included two real WWII-era tanks.
 There was a separate room for competitive gaming, where tournaments were held for the final of League of Legends, StarCraft II, and others.

 2014

-In 2014, IgroMir was held 2–5 October at Crocus Expo and combined with the Russian Game Developers Conference (KRI).
+In 2014, IgroMir was held from 2 to 5 October at Crocus Expo and combined with the Russian Game Developers Conference.
 The first Comic-Con Russia was also hosted as part of IgroMir.
 Attendance over the four days was estimated at 152,000.

 2015

-In 2015, IgroMir was held 1–4 October at Crocus Expo, and again included Comic-Con Russia.
+In 2015, IgroMir was held from 1 to 4 October at Crocus Expo, and again included Comic-Con Russia.
 Cosplayers were also recruited for the exhibition.
 Attendance exceeded 160,000.

 2016

 In 2016, IgroMir was held 29 September to 2 October at Crocus Expo.
 There were 250 exhibiting companies attracting 1,900 members of the press and an estimated 163,000 attendees.